 In today’s diverse society, being politically correct during the holiday season has gotten a bit tricky.
 Whether it is in the workplace or taking in holiday marketing tips for your holiday marketing campaign, you want everyone to feel included.
 Cultural holidays are important to everyone, so how do you remain true to own your holiday culture without offending others?

 America’s Most Celebrated Holiday

 First let’s take care of the elephant in the room, Christmas.
 It is one of the most celebrated holidays in America and more recently one of the most controversial.

 According to a 2013 Pew Survey, 92% of Americans celebrate Christmas, which works out to nine out of ten people.
 Because of this, it isn’t a surprise that most of the celebrations, decorations, holiday marketing tips, and campaigns during the holiday season are geared toward Christmas.

 That doesn’t mean that other cultural holidays should not be equally recognized when it comes to public displays.
 It just means that historically, Christmas has been in the forefront almost by default just due to the sheer amount of Americans that celebrate it.

 There are those who feel the traditional Christian symbols of Christmas should not be publicly displayed, especially not on government property.
-Others feel they are the only symbols the should be publicly displayed.
-According to the Pew Survey, only 28% of Americans feel that other cultural holiday of the season should be equally represented along with Christian symbols of Christmas.
+Others feel they are the only symbols that should be publicly displayed.
+According to the Pew Survey, only 28% of Americans feel that other cultural holidays of the season should be equally represented along with Christian symbols of Christmas.